dorianzgraggen/cgbookcase-model-processing/README.md

 ## Prerequisites

 This addon depends on [PyMeshLab](https://github.com/cnr-isti-vclab/PyMeshLab).
-The easiest way to install them is using pip
+The easiest way to install it is using pip

 ### Install pip